ryanachten/robic/README.md

 **Robic API**

-Built using .NET and MongoDB.
+Built using .NET and MySQL.

 ![Robic Exercise User Flow](./docs/images/Robic_Flow_2.jpg "Robic Exercise User Flow")

 ## Developing with Robic

 Documentation specific to different aspects of Robic development can be found in their respective directories.
 Of specific note are:

 - [Developing the Robic App](./app/README.md)
 - [Developing the Robic API](./api/README.md)
 - [Developing the Robic Infrastructure](./infra/README.md)